 enormous personal risk, Esther broke the law and went into the throne room

-and he held out to her the golden scepter that was in his hand.
+and he held out to her the golden sceptre that was in his hand.

 Ahasuerus seemed charmed by her unexpected appearance.
-Taking advantage of his good humor, she asked him if he and Haman would come to a banquet she meant to hold.
+Taking advantage of his good humour, she asked him if he and Haman would come to a banquet she meant to hold.
 He agreed.

-nothing, believing he was being honored by her invitation.
+nothing, believing he was being honoured by her invitation.
 He and the

 king attended the banquet, and Ahasuerus promised Esther that she could